leanprover/fp-lean/functional-programming-lean/src/programs-proofs/insertion-sort.md

 {{#example_out Examples/ProgramsProofs/InsertionSort.lean insert_sorted_size_eq_2}}
 ```

-Unfortunately, this goal cannot be proved from the available assumptions.
+Unfortunately, the induction hypothesis is not strong enough to prove this goal.
 The induction hypothesis states that calling `insertSorted` on `arr` leaves the size unchanged, but the proof goal is to show that the result of the recursive call with the result of swapping leaves the size unchanged.
-This is a common difficulty than can arise in proofs by induction: the induction hypothesis is not strong enough to prove the induction step.
 Successfully completing the proof requires an induction hypothesis that works for _any_ array that is passed to `insertSorted` together with the smaller index as an argument

 It is possible to get a strong induction hypothesis by using the `generalizing` option to the `induction` tactic.